Do you accept phone or faxed orders?

 Solvent Extraction: Flowers too delicate to be processed with heat or pressure are soaked in a spirit of solvent that extracts the volatile elements.
 The solvent is then evaporated at high temperatures, leaving only the most fragrant constituents behind.
 This process produces what is called an "absolute".
 Please see What Is An Absolute?

 CO2 Extraction: The CO2 extraction method yields a greater number of aromatic compounds than any other distillation process.
 In certain conditions at a low temperature Carbon Dioxide or CO2 can be pressurized to become a liquid.
 This liquid then acts as a solvent and is used to extract the oil from plants.
 After extraction is completed, the extraction vessel is brought back to normal temperature and the CO2 rapidly converts to gas leaving behind a high quality oil that is free of solvents.
 CO2 products are the highest of quality.
+An example of a high quality CO2 extracted oil we stock is our Ginger Essential Oil.

 How is your pricing calculated?